-• Day 1: Technical Section
+Day 1: Technical Section

-Schedule Activities Hall 9am-9.45am Opening DI Message from the representative of OCTA (Organization of the Amazon Cooperation Track) 4.5 mg.
-Plenary Treaty), 15mn Message from the representative of ASEAN/AFoCO, 15mn Opening appeals by Mrs. Adotto, SOUDAN NONAULT, Minister, of Environment.
-Opening speech by Mrs. Arlette SOUDAN-NONAULT, Minister of Environment, Sustainable Development and Congo Basin, Technical Coordinator of the Congo Basin Climate Commission and the Blue Fund for the Congo Basin, 15mn 9:45am-10am Presentation of the program of the day (moderator to be identified: a journalist from each of the To be 01 10aiii 20aiii basins) indicated 10am- State of the art of the three tropical forest basins of peatlands and mangroves 12.45am Introduction by FAO: Overview of degradation and deforestation of forests, peatlands Plenary and mangroves Focus on the Congo Basin, by COMIFAC (Central African Forest Commission) Focus on the Amazon basin, by the OTCA (Amazon Cooperation Treaty Organization) Focus on the Borneo Mekong Basin Southeast Asia by AFoCO (Asian Forest t Cooperation Organization) 12.45am-1pm T- 1- 1pm-2pm Lunch To be 2pm-5.30pm Summit Panels indicated To be 2piii-3.30piii Summit raneis indicated Panel 1: Regional and global governance (1h30) maroatoa Panel 2: Strategy, programs and integrated investment plans (1h30) Panel 3: Financial mechanism and sovereign carbon market (1h30) Panel 4: Scientific cooperation and capacity building (1h30) Panel 5: Reintegrating climate and biodiversity into a global framework (1h30) Summit Side-Events 1 To be indicated Cluster 1: Cooperation (1h30) 2p-5.30pm Increasing international financing for high integrity forests Building a scientific and technical research platform for the three basins The state of biodiversity ecosystems and tropical forests, peatlands and mangroves Commitment of development banks to the financing of the Blue Fund investment Landau for the Court Project and the court of the Court Project and the Court Project plan for the Congo Basin under the coordination of BDEAC, Trust Manager of the Fund (CCBC-BDEAC) What cooperation for the management of water resources in ecosystems?
-Cluster 2: Biodiversity - Climate (1h30) Reintegration of climate and biodiversity Reintegration of climate and blodiversity Preservation of protected areas Preservation of protected areas What strategy and implementation plan for the conservation and restoration of forests, peatlands and mangroves in the three basins?
-1 Reintegrating carbon projects into the Paris Agreement To be determined (Société Nationale des Pétroles du Congo) To be determined (Societe Nationale des Fetibles du Collgo) I .
+Schedule Activities Hall 9am-9.45am Opening Message from the representative of OCTA (Organization of the Amazor Plenary Cooperation Treaty), 15mn Message from the representative of ASEAN/AFoCO, 15mn Opening speech by Mrs. Arlette SOUDAN-NONAULT, Minister of f Environment, Sustainable Development and Congo Basin, Technica Coordinator of the Congo Basin Climate Commission and the Blue Fund for - the Congo Basin, 15mn 9:45am-10am Presentation of the program of the day (moderator to be identified: a journalist from To be each of the basins) indicated 10am- State of the art of the three tropical forest basins of peatlands and mangroves marcatea 12.45am State of the art of the times tropical forest sasins of peditarias and mangroves 12.43aiii Introduction by FAO: Overview of degradation and deforestation of forests, Dienary , Fierial y peatlands and mangroves Focus on the Congo Basin, by COMIFAC (Central African Forest Commission) Focus on the Amazon basin, by the OTCA (Amazon Cooperation Treaty 1 Organization) Focus on the Borneo Mekong Basin Southeast Asia by AFoCO (Asian Forest Cooperation Organization) 12.45am-1pm Family photo 1pm-2pm Lunch To be indicated 2pm-5.30pm Summit Panels To be indicated Panel 1: Regional and global governance (1h30) Panel 2: Strategy, programs and integrated investment plans (1h30) Panel 3: Financial mechanism and sovereign carbon market (1h30) Panel 4: Scientific cooperation and capacity building (1h30) Panel 5: Reintegrating climate and biodiversity into a global framework (1h30) Summit Side-Events 1 To be Summe Side Evenes indicated Cluster 1: Cooperation (1h30) marcatea 2p-5.30pm cluster 1. cooperation (1930) 2p-3.30pm a Increasing international financing for high integrity forests Increasing international financing for high integrity forests Dittion a scientific and to a basic a second relationship for the above basic as the second relationship.
+Building a scientific and technical research platform for the three basins The state of biodiversity ecosystems and tropical forests, peatlands and mangroves Commitment of development banks to the financing of the Blue Fund investment plan for the Congo Basin under the coordination of BDEAC, Trust Manager of the Fund (CCBC-BDEAC) What cooperation for the management of water resources in ecosystems?
+1 Cluster 2: Biodiversity - Climate (1h30) 1

-1 The titles of side-events may be amended
+$^{^{\}mathrm{1}}$ The titles of side-events may be amended

-The One Health approach in the context of the health, environment and biodiversity relationship (WHO) Cluster 3: Ecosystem financing (1h30) Biodiversity certificates Financing biodiversity Insurance against climate risks Boosting investment in science and better understanding the Congo Basin The new climate economy Cluster 4: Civil society, youth, women and indigenous peoples (1h30) The role of local authorities in ecosystem management Young Climate Champions Women, drivers of climate and biodiversity Feeding nature: youth at the centre of biodiversity preservation Indigenous peoples at the heart of ecosystem management 5.30pm-6pm Plenary Message from the representative of OCTA (Organization of the Amazon Cooperation Treaty), 10mn Message from the ASEAN representative, 10mn Closing speech by Mrs. Arlette SOUDAN-NONAULT, Minister of Environment, Sustainable Development and Congo Basin, Technical Coordinator of the Congo Basin Climate Commission and the Blue Fund for the Congo Basin, 10mn Presentation of the Departmental Section Program 8pm-9pm Lunch To be indicated
+Reintegration of climate and biodiversity Preservation of protected areas What strategy and implementation plan for the conservation and restoration of forests, peatlands and mangroves in the three basins?
+Reintegrating carbon projects into the Paris Agreement To be determined (Société Nationale des Pétroles du Congo) The One Health approach in the context of the health, environment and biodiversity relationship (WHO) Cluster 3: Ecosystem financing (1h30) Biodiversity certificates Financing biodiversity Insurance against climate risks Boosting investment in science and better understanding the Congo Basin The new climate economy Cluster 4: Civil society, youth, women and indigenous peoples (1h30) The role of local authorities in ecosystem management Young Climate Champions Women, drivers of climate and biodiversity Feeding nature: youth at the centre of biodiversity preservation Indigenous peoples at the heart of ecosystem management 5.30pm-6pm Closing ceremony Plenary Message from the representative of OCTA (Organization of the Amazor Cooperation Treaty), 10mn Message from the ASEAN representative, 10mn Closing speech by Mrs. Arlette SOUDAN-NONAULT, Minister of Environment Sustainable Development and Congo Basin, Technical Coordinator of the Congo Basin Climate Commission and the Blue Fund for the Congo Basin 10mn Presentation of the Departmental Section Program 8pm-9pm Lunch To be indicated